 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, Small Favor, Shadowed Souls

 Ninth in The Dresden Files urban fantasy series about a wizard/private investigator who thinks outside the box and lives in Chicago.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.